Ph.D. in Statistics and Epidemiology, Lancaster University, UK. (October 2015)

 BSc in Statistics, Universitá degli studi di Padova, Italy.
 (April 2010)

-I am an MRC Biostatistics Fellow in the CHICAS research group at the Lancaster Medical School.
+I am a Lecturer in Biostatistics in the CHICAS research group at the Lancaster Medical School.

 I work at the interface between development of statistical methodology and epidemiological applications.